Aacgectyuoki/call-center-summarization/README.md

-# DT Summarizr — MP3/MP4 AI Summarization App
+# Summarizr — MP3/MP4 AI Summarization App

 DT Summarizr is a full-stack AI application that allows users to **upload MP3 or MP4 files**, **transcribe them using AWS**, and **generate AI-powered summaries** using OpenAI (through LangChain).
 Track transcription progress in real-time through AWS CloudWatch and receive organized, bullet-pointed summaries with technical definitions.